-Currently, TMF does not have the means to determine to which job domain a user belongs; that is, TMF cannot distinguish whether a user who is requesting TMF services is using batch or interactive facilities.
+TMF does not have the means to determine to which job domain a user belongs; that is, TMF cannot distinguish whether a user who is requesting TMF services is using batch or interactive facilities.
 Consequently, you must define the TMF domain and related user limits to accommodate any domain to which the user may belong.

-1.5 TMF and Comprehensive System Accounting (CSA)
+TMF and Comprehensive System Accounting (CSA)

 To generate comprehensive system accounting (CSA) records, you start TMF with the -c option on the tmdaemon(8) command line.
 This option may be added to the tmf.options file to enable accounting at TMF startup.
-If the necessary accounting routines are not present, a warning message is generated in the /var/spool/tmf/ daemon.stderr file and TMF accounting is disabled.
-For more information on the comprehensive system accounting, see the CSA(1M) man page.
+If the necessary accounting routines are not present, a warning message is generated in the /var/spool/tmf/daemon.stderr file and TMF accounting is disabled.
+For more information, see the CSA(1M) man page.